Creating Wood Pasture at Sharpham

 About the project

-Sharpham: Wild About Trees is funded by Plymouth and South Devon Community Forests (PSDCF), one of 15 community forest schemes across England.
-It’s a partnership between local councils, the national trust and the woodland trust as part of DEFRA’s ‘Trees for climate’ woodland creation programme.
-The funding will provide support for woodland creation bringing trees and people together to create healthy, inspiring, resilient places for humans and nature.
+Sharpham: Wild About Trees was funded by Plymouth and South Devon Community Forests (PSDCF), one of 15 community forest schemes across England.
+A partnership between local councils, The National Trust and The Woodland Trust as part of DEFRA’s ‘Trees for climate’ woodland creation programme.
+The funding provided support for woodland creation bringing trees and people together to create healthy, inspiring, resilient places for humans and nature.

 WhatsApp Image 2024-08-22 at 11.33.18_0c5e76d7